How do psoriasis and seborrheic dermatitis differ?

 - zinc pyrithione

-More severe cases may require treatment with corticosteroids to reduce inflammation.
+People with more severe seborrheic dermatitis may need treatment with corticosteroids to reduce inflammation.

-Corticosteroids may not be appropriate if the person has been exposed to corticosteroids for a long period previously.
-If this is the case a doctor might prescribe another type of medication, called topical calcineurin inhibitors.
+Corticosteroids may not be appropriate if someone has had previous, long-term exposure to them.
+If this is the case, a doctor might prescribe a medication they call topical calcineurin inhibitors.

 - tacrolimus (Protopic)